Vyral/vincent-napoleon/_posts/2019-11-21-wishing-you-all-the-best-this-thanksgiving-season.md

 <p style="text-align:center;"><em>Thanksgiving is here and we wanted to let you know how grateful we are for you and your support this year and every year.</em></p>

 It’s the Thanksgiving season here in Naples and we’re so thankful to be here this year as a team.
 We’re also very thankful to you for your support for our business.
 We’ve had an amazing year and it’s all thanks to you.
 We hope you all have a fantastic Thanksgiving with friends and family.
-To hear our full message of thanks, watch this short video.
+If you ever have any questions about real estate, please feel free to reach out by phone or email.
+We would love to help you!